Change in Parenting Time in Arizona Due to Children Changing Schools

 The Court of Appeals remanded the case to the trial court to address the appropriate factors and make the mandated findings.

 If you have questions about a change in parenting time due to children changing schools in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.